 - Live Webcam

 - Beachfront Parks

 - Public Parking

 - Sea Turtle Season

-- Beach App - download the free Volusia Beaches app, provided by Volusia County Beach Safety, for real-time updates on the status of vehicle access ramps, as well as other useful information, like staffed lifeguard towers and beach conditions.
+- Beach App - download the free Volusia Beaches app, provided by Volusia County Beach Safety, for real-time updates on the status of vehicle access ramps, beach conditions, beach park locator, ADA access and more.
 Download the Beach Navigator app here!

 Accessibility and Rental Supplies

 Our 23 miles of white-sand beaches are open to pedestrians 24/7 with free access!
 Cars are permitted in designated areas of the beach from sunrise to sunset, tidal conditions permitting.
 Travelers with disabilities find our beaches highly accessible, too.
 Explore some of the Daytona Beach area's more accessible locations and available rental supplies: